 For existing reports, users with appropriate permissions can:

 Organize reports into categories to control which views in the reports area display for each report.

 Determine where a report is visible in the user interface, and edit other report properties.

 Edit a report created with the Report Wizard.

 Edit a default report.
-For example, if you customize Dynamics 365 for Customer Engagement apps, you might need to modify labels or add or remove fields in default reports.
+For example, if you customize an app you might need to modify labels or add or remove fields in default reports.
 More information: Report writing environment using SQL Server Data Tools

 Edit the default filter for a default report, a report created with the Report Wizard, or other Reporting Services reports.

 Create a one-time snapshot for a Reporting Services report or schedule a Reporting Services report to run at set intervals.
-Note that the Report Scheduling feature is currently only available with on-premises versions of Dynamics 365 for Customer Engagement apps.
+Note that the Report Scheduling feature is currently only available with Dynamics 365 Customer Engagement on-premises versions.

 Share a personal report with other users, or make it available to everyone in your organization.